50North4West/msp-webhook/README.md

 User selectable time frame for sending data, sends on the hour following the specified period e.g. if set at 10 minutes will be on the hour, ten-past and so on.

-Authentication token sent as a URL parameter to allow a basic security check on the website
+Authentication token sent as a URL parameter to allow a basic security check on the website.

+For an example of processing the data online, in PHP you can use the following code:

 > ##### Morvargh Sailing Project
 >